As an Amazon Associate I earn from qualifying purchases.

 Jileon: The Best Extra Wide Calf Rain Boots

-Jileon advertises themselves as having “the widest fitting rain boots in the US,” fitting up to 23 inch calves!
-I would say that those are extra wide calf rain boots!
+Jileon advertises themselves as having “the widest fitting rain boots in the US,” fitting up to 23-inch calves!
+I would say that those qualify as plus-size rain boots!
 This is your absolute best place to go for pretty much any extra-wide calf (or wide foot) boot.
-They have boots that are wide in the calf AND the ankle AND the feet – so if you need extra wide fit rain boots, they have you covered!
+They have boots that are wide in the calf AND the ankle AND the feet – so if you need extra wide-fit rain boots, they have you covered!

 Wide Calf Hunter Rain Boots

 Kamik: Functional Plus Size Rain Boots

 Should I be wearing extra wide calf rain boots?

 How do you know if your calves qualify as “wide”?
 If your calf measures more than 15 inches, you’re going to be most comfortable in a wide-calf style.
 Try measuring your calves where they have the biggest circumference, or you can also grab a pair of well-fitting boots you already have that fit and find the INSIDE measurement of the widest part.
 This will help you figure out if your new purchases will fit you!
-(Also, here’s a tip – if your calves are stopping you fitting in rain boots, find an ankle boot in your regular shoe size.
+(Also, here’s a tip – if your calves are stopping you from fitting in rain boots, find an ankle boot in your regular shoe size.
 You won’t have to worry about your calves!)

 - It’s easiest to measure while seated – and make sure your feet are flat on the floor.